SamDanielThangarajan/tools/remote_scripts/README.md

 There are 2 ways to use these automations
 - Approach 1: Create separate aliases for each node
-- Approach 2: Create one alias and autocomplete the action(login, exec, scp, rsync) and node alias using TAB
+- Approach 2: Create one alias and autocomplete the action(login, exec, scp, rsync, rrsync) and node alias using TAB

 #### 1.3.1 Approach 1
 Paste the following script in your bash_profile